decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 #### [[def:Validation of Authorization Response]]

-The following checks MUST be made by the Verifier upon receiving the Authorization Response:
+The following checks MUST be made by the Verifier upon receiving the Authorization Response.
+Verifiers MAY perform any additional checks according to their trust framework/policies.

 ##### ID Token Validation